 Four pilot sites have been involved in the project, characterized by the presence of small museums and significant landscape and cultural aspects: the Textile Machine Museum in the Municipality of Valdagno (Italy, Veneto Region); Ecomuseo Val Resia in the Municipality of Resia (Italy, Friuli Venezia Giulia Region); Ritzen Castle Museum in Saalfelden Municipality (Austria).
 An additional museum has been identified by the consortium, the Museo Peter Mitterhofer located in the Parcined Municipality (Italy, Trentino Alto Adige Region), that will be integrated in the innovative museum circuit.

-- 1 web platform hosting the shared museum circuit based and built on virtual reality and multimedia elements
+- 1 web platform for the shared museum circuit, with virtual reality elements and multimedia content

 Phase 1: design